 2.5.
 Automatic Differentiation¶ Open the notebook in SageMaker Studio Lab

-Fortunately all modern deep learning frameworks take this work off of our plates by offering automatic differentiation (often shortened to autograd).
+Fortunately all modern deep learning frameworks take this work off our plates by offering automatic differentiation (often shortened to autograd).
 As we pass data through each successive function, the framework builds a computational graph that tracks how each value depends on others.
 To calculate derivatives, automatic differentiation works backwards through this graph applying the chain rule.
 The computational algorithm for applying the chain rule in this fashion is called backpropagation.

 While autograd libraries have become a hot concern over the past decade, they have a long history.
 In fact the earliest references to autograd date back over half of a century (Wengert, 1964).
 The core ideas behind modern backpropagation date to a PhD thesis from 1980 (Speelpenning, 1980) and were further developed in the late 1980s (Griewank, 1989).
 While backpropagation has become the default method for computing gradients, it is not the only option.
 For instance, the Julia programming language employs forward propagation (Revels et al., 2016).
 Before exploring methods, let’s first master the autograd package.